Detailed content of our market study

 4.2 Price analysis

 Consumer prices for flowers and plants (***) have been rising steadily since ****, according toInsee.
-Between **** and ****, prices will rise by *.*%.
+Between **** and ****, prices will rise by *.*%, as shown in the graph below.

 Consumer price index for plants and flowers France, ****- ****, index base *** in **** Source: ****